-On May 8, 2019, 6,944 RSUs were awarded to each of Messrs.
-Bendush, Bilodeau, Caggia, Ciardella, Donahue and Titinger.
-Upon joining the board on September 4, 2019, 6,893 RSUs were awarded to Ms. Camp, and upon joining the board on October 1, 2019, 5,768 RSUs were awarded to Ms. Richardson.
+On May 6, 2020, 8,532 RSUs were awarded to each of Mses.
+Camp and Richardson and Messrs.
+Bendush, Bilodeau, Caggia, Donahue and Titinger.
 Cohu will issue to each recipient, assuming continued service as a director, shares of Cohu common stock at the end of the required RSU vesting period.
-Messrs.
-Caggia, Ciardella and Titinger elected to defer the settlement of 100% of their 2019 RSU grants under the 2005 Plan.
-Upon vesting of their RSUs, the deferred amounts will be credited in the form of DSU awards and ultimately payable, including dividends accrued during the deferral period, in shares of Cohu common stock.
+Ms. Richardson and Messrs.
+Bilodeau, Caggia and Titinger elected to defer the settlement of 100% of their 2020 RSU grants under the 2005 Plan.
+Upon vesting of their RSUs, the deferred amounts will be credited in the form of DSU awards and ultimately payable, including dividends accrued during the deferral period if declared and paid, in shares of Cohu common stock.
 The DSUs will be settled upon the first to occur of cessation of service as a director for any reason, a change in control of Cohu or a future date selected at the time of deferral.